-Nilgiris Green Lake Trek is a trek which leads to a beautiful lake that one just cannot ignore.
-If the trail isn’t splendid enough, the lake in itself is absolutely magical.
+Nilgiris Green Lake Trek is a trek that leads to a beautiful lake that one just cannot ignore.
+If the trail isn't splendid enough, the lake in itself is absolutely magical.
 Uninhabited, except for the occasional fisherman, the lake is lined with grassy knolls along its edges.
 To just sit on the mounds of grass and look at the delicate ripples of the lake is in itself a pleasure.

 A colossal lake surrounded by mysterious forests and meadows